yalin-liu/S381F---Tutorial1---server-side-app-/README.md

 # Getting Started with Heroku (a cloud platform)
-This tutorial demonstrates how to deploy a simple Node.js app to Heroku.
+This tutorial demonstrates how to deploy a simple Node.js app to 'Heroku'.
 The app you are going to deploy is a server-side app that responds to HTTP `GET` requests and returns a simple text message `Hello World!`

 ## Preparation